(Updated January 2022 the 19th)

 This is a standard recipe: I usually do a ratio of 65 grams per litre using the syphon Hario “Tecnica”; the grinding size is medium to fine.

 Bear in mind that there is no ideal recipe, it just comes down to preference.
 Now, brewing coffee with a Syphon is far from being easy, mostly because it requires skill and attention throughout the entire brewing process.
 We need to deal with many variables such as the temperature of the water and which heating element to choose from, which kind of filters and what ratio to play with.
 But just before starting brewing, we first need to think about what we want to achieve.
 After that, we can play with adding more or less water and grams of coffee and adjust the grinding setting.

 What we know for sure is that syphon gives the best clarity and cleaner cup than any other brewing method.
 That’s because, unlike any other brewing method like an Aeropress rather than a french press, while brewing coffee with a syphon the water is keep heated during all the whole brewing process.
 This result in a much more consistent result given the fact that extracting coffee with the same temperature is a crucial part to obtain the most flavoured cup possible.
-Body, aromas and acidity are balanced to obtain the right level of complexity.
+Body, aromas and acidity are therefore balanced to obtain the right level of complexity.

 We also need to choose which kind of filter we are going to use and as well which kind of heating source.